-- What it means for customers: Personalized chatbots that offer human-sounding interactions, allowing customers quick and easy solutions to common problems in ways that still feel authentic.
+- What it means for customers: personalised chatbots that offer human-sounding interactions, allowing customers quick and easy solutions to common problems in ways that still feel authentic.

-- What it means for teams: Teams can automate the creation of customer-facing content, analyze customer feedback, and answer customer inquiries.
+- What it means for teams: Teams can automate the creation of customer-facing content, analyse customer feedback, and answer customer inquiries.

 Machine learning is how computers can learn new things without being programmed to do them.
 For example, when teaching a child to identify animals, you show them pictures and provide feedback.
 As they see more examples and receive feedback, they learn to classify animals based on unique characteristics.
-Similarly, machine learning models generalize and apply their knowledge to new examples, learning from labeled data to make accurate predictions and decisions.
+Similarly, machine learning models learn from labelled data to make accurate predictions and decisions.
+They generalise and apply their knowledge to new examples, just as humans do.

 - What it means for customers: When a company better understands what customers value and want, it leads to enhancements in current products or services, or even the development of new ones that better meet customer needs.

-- What it means for teams: Machine learning can be used to predict customer behavior, personalize marketing content, or automate routine tasks.
+- What it means for teams: Machine learning can be used to predict customer behaviour, personalise marketing content, or automate routine tasks.

 Machine learning bias

-Example: If a loan approval model is trained on historical data that shows a trend of approving loans for certain demographics (like gender or race), it may learn and perpetuate those biases in future outputs.
-This could lead to inaccurate predictions, biases, and offensive responses.
+Example: If a loan approval model is trained on historical data that shows a trend of approving loans for certain demographics (like gender or race), it may learn and perpetuate those biases.
 This isn’t because of a prejudice in the system, but a bias in the training data.
-It will have huge implications for the accuracy and effectiveness of the system, as well as equality for – and trust from — customers.
+It will have huge implications for the accuracy and effectiveness of the system, and help build equality and trust among customers.

 - What it means for customers: Working with companies that actively engage in overcoming bias leads to more equitable experiences, and builds trust.

-This is a program that’s been trained to recognize patterns in data.
-You could have a model that predicts the weather, translates languages, identifies pictures of cats, etc. Just like a model airplane is a smaller, simpler version of a real airplane, an AI model is a mathematical version of a real-world process.
+This is a program that’s been trained to recognise patterns in data.
+You could have a model that predicts the weather, translates languages, identifies pictures of cats, etc. Just like a model aeroplane is a smaller, simpler version of a real aeroplane, an AI model is a mathematical version of a real-world process.

 - What it means for customers: The model can help customers get much more accurate product recommendations.

-- What it means for teams: This can help teams to predict customer behavior, and segment customers into groups.
+- What it means for teams: This can help teams to predict customer behaviour, and segment customers into groups.